-According to CDC (Centers for Disease Control and Prevention), some COVID-19 infected patients experience Covid long-haul symptoms after initial symptom recovery.
+According to CDC (Centers for Disease Control and Prevention), some COVID-19 infected patients experience Post-Covid conditions, which is also called Covid long-haul symptoms after initial symptom recovery.
 Post-COVID conditions or Covid long-haul symptoms can develop in patients with varying degrees of illness during acute infection, including those with mild or asymptomatic infections.
 According to the media, roughly one in every four people with Covid 19 suffers from Covid long-haul symptoms.
 These post-acute symptoms and clinical findings are still being studied by the medical and research communities.

-Patients suffering from COVID-19’s post-acute effects, as well as social isolation caused by COVID-19 prevention measures, frequently show symptoms of depression, anxiety, or mood changes.
+Patients suffering from Post-Covid conditions, as well as social isolation caused by COVID-19 prevention measures, frequently show symptoms of depression, anxiety, or mood changes.

 COVID-19 has been shown to have effects on many organ systems including cardiovascular, pulmonary, renal, dermatological, neurologic, digestive and psychiatric systems.

 After the acute illness has passed, a variety of health effects may remain.(e.g., pulmonary fibrosis, myocarditis).
 It is unknown how long the effects of the multi-organ system will last and whether they will cause chronic health problems.
-Here are some of Covid long-haul symptoms.
+Here are some of Post-Covid conditions, or Covid long-haul symptoms.

 - Post-exertional malaise and/or poor endurance